 Contractors (and freelancers and mercenaries) have to always look ahead.
-They have to make sure their schedule has work coming up so they can keep busy (and so they can keep food on the table).
+They have to make sure their schedule has work coming up so they can keep busy and they can keep food on their table.

-When contractors commit to your project, they often do so by putting off or turning down other opportunities, and then blocking time off on their schedule to match the amount of time that was estimated for your project.
+When agency and their contractors commit to your project, they often do so by putting off or turning down other opportunities, and then blocking time off on their schedule to match the amount of time that is estimated for your project.
 If x months are planned for your project, then they plan on it taking about x months, and then they schedule their next gig to start after those x months are up.

 If your project ends up taking x + y months, this will conflict with the other projects on the contractors’ schedules.
 And this creates a problem.
 I know from personal experience how difficult it is when a project lingers on and “leaks” into my next project.